 Looking back, I’d estimate that we spent roughly $300-$500 per child’s birthday party, so upwards of $2,000 a year, just on the kids’ “friend” parties.

 Why We Throw Frugal Birthday Parties Now

 We justified these expensive gatherings by a serious desire to make life “happy” for our kids, and a need to fit in.
 “Everyone” threw expensive parties for their kids, so surely we were failing as parents if we didn’t do the same.

 It was only when we (finally) realized that we really didn’t make enough income (compared to our debt load) to afford these types of expenditures that we awoke to the realization that the expensive parties had to go and that we had to work to save money in this area.
-It’s not that parties like the ones mentioned above are bad, but they are bad if you have a mountain of debt, a high debt-to-income ratio, and no money to speak of in savings.
+It’s not that parties like the ones mentioned above are bad, but they are bad if you have a mountain of debt, a high debt-to-income ratio, and no money to speak of in our savings account.